 - Attend a Study Abroad Career Workshop: NEXT WORKSHOP: Wednesday, January 22, 2014, 5:30-6:30 pm, Gregory Games Room (for Fall 2013 study abroad program returnees)

 - Review this online career module Study Abroad: Your Future

-- Attend the Central Texas Lessons from Abroad conference: Sunday, September 22, 2013 hosted at Texas A&M University in College Station!
+- Attend the Central Texas Lessons from Abroad conference: PAST WORKSHOP: Sunday, September 22, 2013 hosted at Texas A&M University in College Station!

 - Visit a career services on campus: Sanger Learning & Career Center, McCombs BBA Career Services, Liberal Arts Career Services